facebook/docusaurus/.github/ISSUE_TEMPLATE/feature.md

 -->

 <!--
   What happens if you skip this step?
-This issue will be automatically closed.
+This issue may be closed without any in-depth discussion.
   Your feature request is just an idea for now, please use Canny for that: https://docusaurus.io/feature-requests -->